Irene Keyes Fund

 Questions: Marcine Humphrey

 The Poughkeepsie AAUW NCCWSL Committee provides scholarships to college women to the National Conference for College Women Student Leaders.
 Read more about NCCWSL This year’s conference will be held on May 30-June 1 at the University of Maryland.
 The conference provides opportunities for training, inspiration, and networking.
 Participants meet current leaders and students from across the country.
-Applications and information can be found here: 2024 NCCWSL Application.
+Applications and information can be found here in winter of 2025.
 Applicants may contact the committee and members will work with them to accommodate their interests.
-See reports from last year’s recipients below.
+See reports from recent recipients below.

 See Southern Dutchess News for a 2023 article on this AAUW Scholarship here on page 12B